slateci/slateci.github.io/_posts/2020-04-16-jupyterlab-and-condor.md

 In the above example, the JupyterLab application can be accessed at this address *blogpostnotebook.slate-dev.slateci.net* using the token you generated above.
 The second line has the SSH access info under URL, so you can use it with the ssh command like this:

 	ssh -p <port-number> <username>@<ip-address>
-where <username> is what you chose above for the NB_USER configuration variable Finally, log into your JupyterLab application\instance and submit a test job to the HTCondor pool from the terminal.
+where &lt;username&gt; is what you chose above for the NB_USER configuration variable Finally, log into your JupyterLab application\instance and submit a test job to the HTCondor pool from the terminal.
 Create a file job.sub:

 	nano job.sub